slaydeapl/vue-grid/README.md

 $ yarn generate
 ```

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+For detailed explanation on how nuxtjs works, check out the [documentation](https://nuxtjs.org).

+## Deploying the app

+To deploy the app, simply push to the master branch of the repo.
+Jenkins will then be sent a webhook to build and deploy the application automatically.

 ## Special Directories